 Branding and Logo - Both are very important.
 The home page of your website or your name can be your brand.
 Keep in mind that your brand is the promise you make to your customer.
 If it is your name, make it stand out - create something catchy.
 However, don't forget the logo since this creates a visual or image for the customer.
 The logo represents your business so make it count.
 Apple is a brand, and their bitten apple is their logo.
 Think about how that name and logo affects you.

-If you want private business advice for a very small fee, over a cuppa and live within the Gold Coast or Brisbane region just book an appointment with me here.
+If you want a private business advice session with someone who started out like you, for a minimal fee over a cuppa and live within the Gold Coast or Brisbane region just book an appointment with me here.